-Shalom College provides accommodation for 86 men and women students.
+Shalom College is a Jewish residential college.
+It provides accommodation for 86 men and women students.
 Non-resident membership is available to students who wish to avail themselves of the Kosher dining room and tutorial facilities.
 Fees are payable on a session basis.
 Conferences are catered for, particularly with Kosher requirements.
 Rates are available on application.
-Apply in writing to the Master, Shalom College.
-The University of New South Wales, PO Box 1, Kensington, NSW 2033.
+Apply in writing to the Master, Dr S. Engelberg, Shalom College, the University of New South Wales, PO Box 1, Kensington, NSW 2033.